 Fishing hotels in Scotland

-The Airds Hotel - 15% Discount Luxury Summer Break Special Offer
+The Airds Hotel - 15% Discount Luxury Autumn Break Special Offer

 Glenapp Castle - Seven nights for the price of six 'seventh heaven' special offer

 Mellow sandstone battlements, turrets and towers are revealed only at the final turn of the ‘lengthy’ drive through the ‘vibrant, meticulously tended’ grounds of Paul and Poppy Szkiler’s 19th-century baronial pile.

 ‘A more beautiful setting than this peaceful bay could hardly be wished for.’